gordon-plumb/brightspace-integration/README.md

 npm install
 ```

 **Note:** BSI Supports Node 12 and 14 only.
+Ensure that your version is 12.21.0+ or 14.17.3+.
 If you have another version, the npm install will hang.
 To downgrade, use NVM and ensure the node_modules does not exist before trying again.
 NVM repository links: [Windows](https://github.com/coreybutler/nvm-windows) | [MacOS/Linux](https://github.com/nvm-sh/nvm)

 ## Building & Running a Local BSI